SwapnopamMitra/x86-float32-output-divergence/README.md

 If canonical hashes or tool-specific outputs appear in other published material, that is where they belong — not here.

+No canonicalization logic, no SPCMP reference, no resolution method appears in this repository.
+If canonical hashes appear in other material, they are not derived from anything here.

 The GPU harness uses only standard CUDA intrinsics and compiler flags.
 It does not depend on any particular SDK version, driver, or architecture beyond what the Makefile declares.